Shopify/react-native-skia/docs/docs/animations/overview.md

 ### useProgress

-The `useSprogress` hook will return an animation value that contains the number of milliseconds that passed since the cavans started to draw.
+The `useProgress` hook will return an animation value that contains the number of milliseconds that passed since the cavans started to draw.

 ### useTouchHandler